dola-chky/storymanagement/README.md

 ![home page](img/homepage.jpg)

-#Story List Without Login
+#Story List Without Login:
+Without login create, edit and delete buttons are not visible.

 ![story without login](img/storylist_without_login.jpg)

-#Story List
+#Story List:
+After login create button is visible for all user, but edit and delete button is available only for self created stories by user.

 ![story list 1](img/storylist1.jpg)

-#Story List
+#Story List:
+The list page has navigation and a page contain maximum five stories.

 ![story list 2](img/storylist2.jpg)

-#Adding New Story
+#Adding New Story:

 ![add new story](img/addstory.jpg)

-#Updating Story
+#Updating Story:

 ![edit story](img/editstory.jpg)

-#Follow the instructions below to test the endpoint using advanced rest client or postman.:
+#Follow the instructions below to test the endpoint using advanced rest client or postman:

 #to register a new user
 URL: /register